Interrogation: Good cop/bad cop

 Good cop, bad cop is a psychological tactic used in negotiation and interrogation, in which a team of two interrogators take apparently opposing approaches to the subject.
 One adopts a hostile or accusatory demeanor, emphasizing threats of punishment, while the other adopts a more sympathetic demeanor, emphasizing reward, in order to convince the subject to cooperate.

 Rotating interrogators

-In the People's Republic of China, the "wheel battle" (chelunzhan) tactic involves "unrelenting continuous interrogation by multiple rotating interrogators".
+In the People's Republic of China, the "wheel battle" (车轮战 (Chēlúnzhàn)) tactic involves "unrelenting continuous interrogation by multiple rotating interrogators".

 Mind-altering drugs

 The use of drugs in interrogation is both ineffective and illegal.
 The Body of Principles for the Protection of All Persons under Any Form of Detention or Imprisonment (adopted by the UN General Assembly as resolution 43/173 of 9 December 1988) forbids "methods of interrogation which impair the capacity of decision of judgment."
 Furthermore, the World Medical Association and American Medical Association, for example, both forbid participation by physicians in interrogations.